 Car Accident Loans vs. Traditional Loans

-There are several important differences between a car accident loan and a traditional loan.
+Several important differences exist between a car accident loan and a traditional loan.

 - Your eligibility for the loan does not depend on employment verification, your credit history, or your credit score.

-- The collateral is the settlement amount and not property, such as land, a house, or a car.
+- The collateral is the settlement amount, not property, such as land, house, or car.